lavaeater/turbo-rocket-ultra/README.md

 # turbo-rocket-ultra

+## NEWEST THOUGHTS

+The next feature in the game must be more robust, more additive to the concept and gameplay.
+No more diddly-daddling of adding bits and pieces, what we need next is that thing that makes it feel like a *story* or *proper game*, whatever that means.

+Yes, what does that actually m

 ## What's up with the name, anyways?

 The name of this repository is an homage to the first game I made with libgdx / kotlin and that game was an homage to the classic Amiga game Turbo Raketti (https://en.wikipedia.org/wiki/Turboraketti) that me and some friends played back in the 90s on our Amigas.
 It's a simple enough Thrust-clone with racing modes and fantastic dog fights.
 Endless replayability.
 It represents the holy grail, a fun game that should be *doable*, you know, for a person with no knowledge of how to code or do games.
 However, the game that I am currently working on in this repository is absolutely not a Turbo Raketti clone.
 It's just a name.